 My recent voyage to southern Italy was made into a course of preparation for my book which is dedicated to the unpublished story of the antique Knights Templar.
 Let’s discover together Basilicata, Italy!

 As I began deepening my knowledge of this unknown land, I encountered the unexplainable paradox: Basilicata is probably the richest region in natural, environmental and historical resources in all of Europe.
 Also, it is known for its hard-working and honest people.
 Though, unfortunately, it’s one of the places with the least profit per capita in all of Europe; it has the highest percentage of emigration and unemployment-a true paradox.
+See one of the most stunning hidden gems in Europe!

 It’s like meeting with a Clochard who wanders about the bridges, but at the same time possesses a trunk full of money that he doesn’t know how to open.
 How can you explain all this?